nethesis/tancredi/modelsNamePatch.md

 Empty response - the new `variables` value corresponds to the object passed in the request body and the `display_name` is set to a new string.

-## Read only variables
+## Read only attributes

-The property `name` is read-only.
+The attribute `name` is read-only.
 Attempt to change its value causes the whole request to fail.

     PATCH /tancredi/api/v1/models/acme19.2